react-native-fast-image version 3.0.0

 Volta:Invariant Violation: TurboModuleRegistry.getEnforcing(...): 'FastImageTurboModule' could not be found.
 Verify that a module by this name is registered in the native binary.

-To fix this, you must rebuild your app against the latest version of @amazon-devices/react-native-fast-image
+To avoid this crash, you must rebuild your app against the latest version of @amazon-devices/react-native-fast-image:

-if you are relying on this file to lock other dependencies.
+@amazon-devices/react-native-fast-imageinpackage-lock.jsonif you are relying on this file to lock other dependencies. - Delete the

-folder so npm won’t pick up an old cached version. - Rebuild
+node_modulesfolder so npm won’t pick up an old cached version. - Rebuild the app.

 Supported versions